Accreditation Frequently Asked Questions

 If you own a dental office and intend to administer deep sedation or general anesthesia to your patients, you must register your qualifications with BCCOHP and must apply to have your facility inspected by BCCOHP.

-• To apply for facility authorization, please complete the Application for Facility Authorization (PDF) and submit it to BCCOHP with the applicable fee (C$4,500).
-Facility inspection and authorization typically takes 6-8 months.
+To apply for facility accreditation, please complete the Application for Facility Accreditation to Provide Deep Sedation/GA Services in Dentistry and submit it to BCCOHP

 If you intend to administer deep sedation or general anesthesia to patients in dental offices approved to do so by BCCOHP, you must have your qualifications registered with BCCOHP.